 If you view their “About” page, you can learn more about who they are as well as their experience or qualifications in regards to their content.

-However, we have found that consumers are being misled with bad or inaccurate information regarding garage floor epoxy and coatings in general.
+However, we have found that consumers are being misled with inaccurate and even bad information regarding garage floor epoxy and coatings in general.
 As a result, we want to make our readers aware of what to look out for.

 Why Best Epoxy Coating Reviews are Suspect

-One of the many issues we have is that most of the websites listing the top garage floor epoxy have no floor coating experience and/or little to no knowledge of floor coatings in general.
+One of the many issues we have is that most of the websites listing the best garage floor epoxy have no floor coating experience and/or little to no knowledge of floor coatings in general.
+So how do they know which is best?

-As an example, one such author lists his experience as an “enthusiast of cars and pretty girls”.
+As an example, one such website’s author lists his experience as “an enthusiast of cars and pretty girls”.
 Hmmm….
 I can’t even comment on that.

 Another is an activist for green space.
 We think wanting to create more green space is nice, but it doesn’t make you an expert on garage floor coatings.